Mali in Crisis: Tailoring Strategies to Mitigate Violence

 August 09, 2012

-Once hailed as the shining star of democracy and stability in West Africa, Mali has recently descended into chaos with a military coup, rebellion in the North, and deteriorating humanitarian situation.
+By Marina Tolchinsky - Once hailed as the shining star of democracy and stability in West Africa, Mali has recently descended into chaos with a military coup, rebellion in the North, and deteriorating humanitarian situation.
 Civilians are suffering at the hands of Tuareg rebels and a radical Islamist group, Ansar al-Dine, both of which are vying for control of the north.
 Once again, the international community is faced with the challenge of compelling armed rebel groups to abide by international humanitarian and human rights law.
 An effective response from the international community will require a strategy tailored to each actor's motivations and goals.

 Starting in January, heavily armed Tuareg fighters returning home after the fall of Qadhafi have led a rebellion in the northern Sahel region of Mali.
 The Malian army was forced to abandon the North due to political gridlock after the March coup and the Tuareg rebels, known as the MNLA, solidified their grip on key cities, leading to increasing displacement and widespread human rights abuses.
 Since the start of the conflict, an estimated 200,000 Malians have fled to neighboring countries and another 120,000 remain internally displaced.
 In the aftermath of the MNLA takeover, witnesses reported that Tuareg rebels pillaged public and private properties, including hospitals, banks, food reserves, schools, and homes.
 In addition, there were reports of rebels abducting children and committing acts of sexual violence towards women and girls.